 A. I love to pop over to Mass Ave Wine Shop for lunchtime meetings and after-work drinks and cheese board.
 Also, Mimi Blue Meatballs just opened across the road, and I'm all about them meatballs for dinner.
 Other than that, I love The Thirsty Scholar for great lattes, and stylish co-working in the mornings, and Ball & Biscuit for grown-up cocktails.
 When I'm working in Broad Ripple, I always make a point to stop by my favorite periodicals shop, PrintText (pictured) to peruse fabulous arts and fashion magazines from around the globe, and then grab a bite to eat & a beer at Twenty Tap or La Mulita.
-For the best west coast tacos on the go, there is Chinita Poblano.
 This might be a little weird, but sometimes, my husband and I take the kids to eat out at the airport - we love the plaza and there are some great local restaurants there to chose from.
 It's fun to pretend that we are about to go off on some exotic adventure.

 A. I don't have time to shop on a regular basis - I usually stock up 3-4 times a year, but when I do, I love to hit Boomerang BTQ, which is one of our awesome neighbors on Mass Ave, Niche in Broad Ripple, Lesley Jane in Zionsville, Urban Outfitters at the Fashion Mall and H&M at Circle Centre mall.
 Other places I like to visit are Homespun, Silver in the City, and Mass Ave Toys.